Patriotic Places & Historical Spaces

 Evening | Enjoy dinner at The Boat House at Confluence Park, the only waterfront restaurant with a view of the downtown Columbus skyline.

 Morning | Visit the Motts Military Museum, dedicated to preserving the memory of all individuals that served in the United States military.

 Lunch | Head out to lunch at The 94th Aero Squadron, a themed restaurant full of military memorabilia and aviation relics depicting the times of the WWI and WWII eras.
 Enjoy a dramatic view of the arriving and departing traffic at John Glenn Columbus International Airport.

 Afternoon | Experience the “Great War” in a new way, through a special display commemorating the centennial of the United States entering World War I at the Ohio History Center.

 Spend the rest of the day in Old Worthington, a historic neighborhood founded in 1803 by New England settlers.
-Stroll the sidewalks of Worthington, then pick from hundreds of fragrances before pouring your own custom-scented candle at The Candle Lab.
+Stroll the sidewalks of Worthington, then pick from hundreds of fragrances before pouring your own custom-scented candle at Penn & Beech Candle Co.
 Or make your own greeting card on an antique printing press at Igloo Letterpress.
 Enjoy dinner at restaurants such as The Whitney House, Le Chatelaine or Mozart’s.

 Morning | Herlich Willkommen!
 A hearty welcome to German Village, Columbus’ premier downtown neighborhood and one of the preeminent historic districts in the United States.
 After touring the district, take a little time to stretch your legs and explore the retail shops.
 The Book Loft, one of the largest independent book stores in the country, offers 32 rooms of bargain-priced books.
 Or visit Helen Winnemore’s, the oldest store of its kind in the United States, which features usable, wearable art handcrafted in America.